symergion/symergion/README.md

 Specifies the sequence of tokens marking the end of the reasoning section (applies only to the "reasoning" trait)

 ##### `templates`
 Supported Ergon types templates.
-Current includes only "TestCase".
+"TestCase" Ergon type is used as an example.

 ###### `params`
 Specifies the format used to define source and destination file names in notes.